 Among the problems found with these techniques is the problem of "BY CATCH".
-Large fishing vessels generally go after one or two types of fish, but can come to one of them and restricting the speed of boats in the areas where they are found), there are some who feel that the species may not recover.
-Among the factors affecting recovery are:
+Large fishing vessels generally go after one or two types of fish, but

 While originally it was thought that the ocean had in exhaustible supply of food, it appears this is not the case.
 Fish supplies have been dwindling and serval species have become extinct or reached near extinction levels of population.